adsabs/adsabs.github.io/README.md

 #### For development

-The help pages are static web pages built using jekyll and taking avantage of GitHub's support of jekyll.
-To run locally, first install jekyll and then run the following commands:
+The help pages are static web pages built using Jekyll (written in Ruby) and taking avantage of GitHub's support of Jekyll.
+To run locally, first install Ruby, then Jekyll:

+* install GnuPG:
+`brew install gnupg`

+* get the public key:
+`gpg --keyserver hkp://pgp.mit.edu --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3 7D2BAF1CF37B13E2069D6956105BD0E739499BDB `

+* install the Ruby version manager and the latest stable version of Ruby:
+`\curl -sSL https://get.rvm.io | bash -s stable --ruby`

+* then install jekyll:
+`gem install jekyll`
+`gem install jekyll bundler`

+After installing Jekyll, run the following commands to preview the site:

 * build with `jekyll build`
 * serve the project with the command `jekyll serve`

-You will now be able to access the help pages locally at `http://0.0.0.0:4000/help` (default configuration).
+You will now be able to access the help pages locally at `http://0.0.0.0:4000/help`  or `localhost:4000` (default configuration).
+After the website is built for the first time, you should only need to save the file, wait a second or two for it to rebuild automatically (check the terminal window where you ran `jekyll serve`), then refresh the page to see any changes.

+### Maintainer

+Kelly